deltachat-bot/deltawoot/README.md

 click on the Settings,
 look at the number at the end of the URL, and add it as `WOOT_INBOX_ID`.

+If you want to monitor deltawoot errors with <https://sentry.io>, you can specify a `SENTRY_TOKEN` as environment variable.

 ### Add Agents to the Delta Chat Inbox